Man Bites Dog (film): Plot

 At the abandoned building that Ben uses for a hideout, the crew encounters two Italian criminals or gangsters also hiding out in the building.
 Ben kills the Italians before discovering that they were actually also being filmed by a competing documentary camera crew.
 Ben and his camera crew have fun taking turns as they shoot the rival crew members to death and record the whole thing.

 After a night of drinking with the film crew, Ben invades a home and interrupts a couple having sex.
 He then takes the pair hostage, holding the man at gunpoint while he and the crew gang-rape the woman.
 The following morning, the camera dispassionately records the aftermath: the woman has been butchered with a knife, her entrails spilling out, while the husband had his throat cut.
 Later, Ben's girlfriend and family receive death threats from the brother of one of the Italian criminals whom Ben had killed earlier.
-Ben kills an acquaintance in front of his girlfriend and friends during a birthday dinner as it is suggested he had been close to her while he was in prison.
+Ben kills an acquaintance in front of his girlfriend and friends during a birthday dinner as it is suggested he had gotten close to her while Ben was in the hospital.
 Spattered with blood, they act as though nothing horrible has happened, continuing to offer Ben gifts.
 The film crew disposes of the body for Ben.

 After a victim flees before he can be killed, Ben is arrested, but he escapes.
 At this point, someone, presumably the brother of the dead Italian along with other members of the two dead Italians' criminal organization, starts taking revenge on Ben and his family.
-Ben discovers that his girlfriend Valerie has been killed: a flutist, she has been murdered in a particularly humiliating manner, with her flute inserted into her anus.
+Ben discovers that his girlfriend Valérie has been killed: a flutist, she has been murdered in a particularly humiliating manner, with her flute inserted into her anus.
 He later finds that his parents met the same fate, with his mother, who owns a shop and is "not a musician", being sodomized with the end of a broomstick.
 This prompts Ben to decide that he must leave.
 He meets the camera crew to say farewell, but in the middle of reciting a poem, he is abruptly shot dead by an off-camera gunman.
 The camera crew is then picked off one by one.
 After the camera falls, it keeps running, and the film ends with the death of the fleeing sound recordist.